-In what way will Keep Wales Tidy staff be available to support us to install the packages?
+In what ways will Keep Wales Tidy staff be available to support us to install the packages?

 Keep Wales Tidy staff will help you plan and build your new garden.
+They will agree a work schedule with you at your initial site visit.
 The sooner you book your activity days in with your local officer, the more likely you are to get your preferred dates, particularly if you want work to take place at the weekend.
 We will also provide advice and guidance for the future maintenance of the site.

 When the project has been built, can we keep the tools?